Holographic Interfaces in Symmetric Product Orbifolds: Introduction

-Before we go into the features of the interfaces between symmetric product orbifolds, it is instructive to briefly recall basic facts about the higher-dimensional analogues.
+Before we go into the features of the interfaces between symmetric product orbifolds, it is instructive to briefly recall basic facts about the higher-dimensional analogues\footnote{We would like to refer the reader to \cite{Harvey:2025ttz} for a recent overview of various top-down and bottom-up examples of holographic defects and boundaries.}.
 The Karch-Randall interface connects two maximally SYM theories with gauge groups SU$(N_+)$ and SU$(N_-)$ on either side of the interface.
 It arises from a D3-D5 brane system \cite{Karch:2000gx}, where D3 branes end on D5 branes.\footnote{More precisely, one considers configurations in which $q$ of the $N_+$ D3 branes that realise the SU$(N_+)$ SYM theory end on the D5 brane while $N_+-q=N = N_-$ run through it to realise the SU$(N_-)$ SYM theory on the other side.} Wilson lines in ${\mathcal N}=4$ SYM theory possess different holographic realisations depending on a choice of representation of the gauge group.
 The most standard case is that of the fundamental representation in which case the brane realisation is in terms of a single fundamental string in $AdS_5$.
 For representations that arise through the tensor product of $k$ fundamental representations with $k$ of order $N$, which is more relevant in our context, the brane realisation uses D-branes instead, either D3 or D5 branes depending on whether the representation is symmetric or antisymmetric.\footnote{Other representations of the gauge group whose Young diagram have more than one row or column require multiple probe branes.} In both cases, the charge of $k$ fundamental strings is carried by the electric flux of the D-brane, see e.g.~\cite{Imamura:2024pgp} and references therein, in particular \cite{Rey:1998ik, Maldacena:1998im,Drukker:2005kx,Yamaguchi:2006tq}.
 Such branes with non-vanishing electric flux approach the boundary of AdS at an angle that depends on the amount of flux.

 Let us now turn to the two-dimensional case.
 Certain symmetric product orbifolds can be thought of as describing excitations of a system of $Q_1$ fundamental strings and $Q_5$ NS5 branes which wrap some four-dimensional compactification manifold, such as $\mathbb{T}^4$ or $K3$.
 We can create a defect in this theory by inserting a probe D1 brane into the dual $AdS_3$ background.
 We shall focus on the case in which this probe brane is localised along an $AdS_2$ inside $AdS_3$.
 More generally, we can consider $(n,1)$-strings, i.e.~bound states of a D1 brane and $n$ fundamental strings, see e.g.~\cite{Bachas:2001vj}.
 As in the case of Wilson lines reviewed in the previous paragraph, one may think of these $(n,1)$ strings as a D1 brane with a worldvolume electric field turned on with a strength that is determined by $n$.
 When we allow $n$ fundamental strings to run along the worldvolume of the probe D1 brane, the number of fundamental strings that appear in the brane realisation of the symmetric product orbifold can jump from one side of the D1 brane junction to the other, just as in the case of Karch-Randall interfaces in gauge theory.